A Guide To 3D Secure Authentication

 3D Secure is not required in every country nor by every card scheme worldwide.
 However, in using 3D secure authentication at the checkout stage in your choice of payment gateway; the liability of chargeback fraud is more likely to fall on the acquirer and not the merchants who have implemented every measure to verify the identity of their customers.
 The implementation of 3D secure is likely to increase with the requirement of SCA compliance and the extension of its OLO scope.

 SCA - A Breakdown:

-The SCA regulatory mandate was announced as an addition to the PSD2 payment standard that has been in place across Europe since 2016.
-In an extended effort to further authenticate payments at the checkout stage and verify cardholder identity, SCA was rolled out to reduce fraudulent transactions and the cost of chargebacks on merchants both in europe and to an extent, abroad.
+The SCA regulatory mandate was announced as an addition to the Payment Service Directive (PSD2) payment standard that has been in place across Europe since 2016.
+In an extended effort to further authenticate payments at the checkout stage and verify cardholder identity, SCA was rolled out to reduce fraudulent transactions and the cost of chargebacks on merchants both in Europe and to an extent, abroad.

+A key element of PSD2 is the introduction of additional security authentications for eCommerce transactions.
 SCA protocols work by acquiring two types of verification from customers to authenticate payments.
-This can be a physical entity such as hardware or biometric elements alongside something the customer knows - such as their password or an sms code.
+This can be a physical entity such as hardware or biometric elements alongside something the customer knows, such as their password or an SMS code.

 SCA will apply to all transactions taking place via debit or credit card with one entity based within Europe or its 31 economic areas.
 This is known as the one-leg in, one-leg out amendment to PSD2 (OLO).

-The SCA mandate had an initial compliance deadline of September 2019, that has since been updated to be staggered out over a course of 15 months, to December 2020.
+The SCA mandate had an initial compliance deadline of September 2019, which has since been updated to be staggered out over a course of 15 months, to December 2020.

 Whilst there are certain exemptions to payments made under the SCA mandate (depending on the monetary value of the transaction) the benefit of 3D secure authentication, will further lessen the friction that occurs in needing to become compliant.